jjolano/openps3ftp/README.txt

 OpenPS3FTP is built using libraries from the PSL1GHT SDK (commit 534e589).

+Big thanks to atreyu187 from PSX-SCENE for testing out this release.

 =============================
 What makes OpenPS3FTP stand out from the rest?